 Welcome to Cheapskate Investing!

-Cheapskate Investing borrows from the wisdom of value investing giants and uses a systematic quantitative screening approach to filter the global stock markets for cheap cigar-butts and wide-moat compounders.
+Cheapskate Investing borrows from the wisdom of value investing giants and uses a systematic quantitative screening approach to filter the global stock markets for cheap deep-value cigar-butts and wide-moat compounders.
 Based on the initial list of stock ideas filtered, Cheapskate Investing applies customized checklists to ask the right questions of the investments in question.

 Walter Schloss, arguably the most ardent follower of Benjamin Graham’s cigar-butt value investing strategy, delivered annualized investment returns of ~16% for the 46 year period from 1956 to 2002, compared with ~10% for the S&P during the same period.